Read sneak peek excerpts from...

 Chapter 11 - Sneak Peek Excerpt

 As Robin and Pamela spent more time together, Ken and I eventually came up in their conversations.
-You can imagine how the dialog might have unfolded.
+You can imagine how the dialog may have unfolded.

 Robin: “So tell me about your husband.”

-Pamela: “Oh, he’s a struggling composer, mostly writing music for video games.
+Pamela: “Oh, he’s an up-and-coming composer, mostly writing music for video games.
 What about yours?”

 Robin: “Oh, he’s a five-time Oscar winner, multi-millionaire, lord-of-all-he-surveys, genius filmmaker.”

-Professional contacts can come from anywhere, and I’ve never been picky, let them come from wherever they may.
+Professional contacts can come from anywhere, and I have never been picky, let them come from wherever they may.
 But I was especially thrilled to discover these unexpected details about Ken Ralston.
-Even better, Pamela had given Robin a copy of my Quest for Glory V soundtrack on CD.
+Even better, Pamela had given Robin a copy of my Quest for Glory V: Dragon Fire soundtrack on CD.

-In process of time, Robin and Ken both listened to Quest for Glory V and truly enjoyed it.
-With a genuinely good impression from my music, and a little encouragement from Robin, Ken invited me to Culver City, California to show me around Sony Pictures Imageworks, where he worked as VFX Supervisor and company President.
+In time, Robin and Ken both listened to Quest for Glory V and truly enjoyed it.
+With a genuine and positive reaction to my music, plus a little encouragement from Robin, Ken invited me to Culver City, California to show me around Sony Pictures Imageworks, a vast enterprise he managed as VFX Supervisor and company President.

 Ken Ralston strikes an imposing figure.
 It’s not that he’s overly tall, ripped, or dauntingly handsome.
-But he does come across as steely, possibly stern, slightly aloof, and markedly superior – much like Khan does in Star Trek: Into Darkness, but with better hair and a well-trimmed beard.
+But he can come across as slightly aloof and markedly superior – much like Khan does in Star Trek: Into Darkness, but with better hair and a well-trimmed beard.

-Ken and I had lunch together on the Sony Pictures lot, then walked around Imageworks to meet some of the artists, producers, and coordinators who worked there.
-Everyone was super friendly, and not just because their boss was introducing me.
-There was a genuine sense of happiness, imagination, and frolic in the air.
+So I was relieved when Ken hailed me with a welcoming smile upon my arrival.
+We had lunch together on the Sony Pictures lot, then walked around Imageworks to meet some of the artists, producers, and coordinators who worked there.
+Everyone was warm and friendly, and not just because their boss was making the introduction.
+I sensed a genuine atmosphere of merriment, imagination, and frolic in the air.
 Many had that Doc Brown wild-genius look in their eyes.
-It was intoxicating!
-I felt like I’d stumbled into a dream factory.
+It was intoxicating.
+I felt like I had stumbled into a dream factory.

-When I left Imageworks that day, I left hoping, yearning really, for any possible opportunity to collaborate with these creative people on anything they were doing.
+When I left Imageworks that day, I left hoping, yearning really, for any possible opportunity to collaborate with these creative people on anything they might set their hands to.

-Weeks later, on an especially hot summer afternoon, my phone lit up with an incoming call from Culver City.
+Weeks passed.
+Then, on a sweltering summer afternoon, my phone lit up with an incoming call from Culver City.
 A gregarious Welshwoman named Jacquie Barnbrook was on the line and greeted me by name.
 She was calling on Ken’s recommendation and had a proposition for me.
 Imageworks was gearing up to produce its first feature-length animated movie.
-In order to test their production pipeline, they planned on first producing an animated short.
+But first they planned to produce an animated short film, as a way to test their production pipeline.
 Would I be interested in auditioning to compose the score?